| || |

 Micael Brandt is also the author of The Evolution of Type.
 [Google]

 The Typographic Desk Reference (Oak Knoll Press, New Castle, DE, 2009) is Theodore Rosendorf's useful reference guide of typographic terms and type classification.
 There is a foreword by Ellen Lupton.
+The much larger Second Edition (2015) is coauthored wit Erik Spiekermann.
+Theo Rosendorf is based in Decatur, GA.
 [Google]

 [Jacci Howard Bear]